Natalia (Nika) Sorzano

 Accompanied by performers Fyn [sarafina] Paulina Bonita, Mariana Jurado, Lucija Gregov and Paloma Plantenga.

 Borrowing from music concerts, five live performers activate simultaneously with their bodies and voices, in harmony and rhythm, the sculpture-based music band Mud and Sticky Band (see following work), while following a score.
+The work explores the materiality and agency of the sculptures while interacting with other materials such as trash, lubricant, mud, fire, and organic remains.

 --